 Join us to celebrate the publication of the second edition of ISLAND with an afternoon of poetry reading and storytelling at Chinese Culture Center, Grand Ballroom, 750 Kearny Street, 3rd Floor, San Francisco.
 A reception and book signing will follow the program.
-Admission is free.
+Admission is free, no RSVP necessary.
 Click here to watch the book trailer.

 Saturday, April 11, 2015 from 6-10 pm - AIISF Benefit 2015, Honoring Immigrant Heroes and Celebrating Immigrant Voices

 We hope you will join us on Saturday, April 11, 2015 from 6-10 pm at the Westin St. Francis, San Francisco.
 Don't miss our celebration of immigrant heroes and our Immigration Heritage Award.
 More updates to come.